nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 The course will be delivered in person at Hardy room in De Morgan House every Monday 10:50-12:50 from 7 November to 5 December 2022.

+The rescheduled from 21/11 will take place on Monday the 12th December at Imperial College, room 144 Huxley Building, at 12-2pm.

+Huxley Building has an entrance from 180 Queensgate.
+See [here](https://www.imperial.ac.uk/computing/about/getting-here/) for more details on how to get to the building and [here](https://www.imperial.ac.uk/engineering/study/current/teaching-spaces/huxley-144/
+) for a floorplan.
+Once you reach the straircase or lift head towards floor 1 at the basement.

 <!--
 The lecture room is Room 140, Huxley Building, Imperial College London, South Kensington Campus